alecrajeev/Automated-Reasoning/README.txt

 HashTable.py ------------ Python class file that gives that is a hash table with separate chaining.
 Node.py ----------------- Python class file that is used for separate chaining in the hash table.

+The structure of having a KnowledgeBase class, Sentence class, Complex sentence class, and symbol class along with using a Hash Table was influence by Prof. Ferguson's Java code that he uploaded.
+Inheritance and Interfaces were not used here, so it is not exactly the same as what he did, but the overall theme is similar.

 3. To run my project, you must have python 2 and numpy installed.
 All the class files like KnowledgeBase, Model, Sentence, etc. must be in the main directory.